-Florida's Working Class Past: Current Perspectives on Labor from Spanish Florida to the New Immigration, edited with Robert Cassanello (University Press of Florida, 2009; 2nd edition, 2011)
+Florida's Working Class Past: Current Perspectives on Labor from Spanish Florida to the New Immigration, edited with Robert Cassanello (University Press of Floida, 2009; 2nd edition, 2011)

-- "From Minority to Majority: The Latinization of Miami's Workforce, 1940-1980," Chapter 1 in Moving Workers, Capital, and Corporations: Migration and the Transformation of the Modern South after 1945, ed. by Colin Davis and Robert Cassanello (Gainesville: University Press of Florida, 2009): 13-33.
+"From Minority to Majority: The Latinization of Miami's Workforce, 1940-1980," in Moving Workers, Capital, and Corporations: Migration and the Transformation of the Modern South after 1945, edited by Colin Davis and Robert Cassanello (Gainesville: University Press of Florida, October 2009): 13-33.

 "Making America: Immigration, Race, and Citizenship," Teaching American Immigration and Ethnic History Forum, Journal of American Ethnic History (Winter 2009): 74-78.

 "'I Dreamed I Went to Work': Southern Unionism and the Puerto Rican Garment Industry, 1945-1965," in Florida's Working Class Past: Current Perspectives on Labor from Spanish Florida to the New Immigration, edited by Melanie Shell-Weiss and Robert Cassanello (Gainesville: University Press of Florida, 2009): 295-350.

 "Immigration, Race, and Nation: Baltimore's Immigrant Recruitment and Response, 1880-1910," Working Paper Series, Center for Africana Studies, The Johns Hopkins University (January 2007): http://www.jhu.edu/africana/news/working_papers/index.html.